-But it should never be taken as a given that just because an artist/group is available, or local or simply there on the spot, that they actually have the capacity to share their talents without any financial payment or equivalent consideration.
+But it should never be taken as a given that just because an artist/group is available, or local or simply there on the spot, that they actually have the capacity to share their talents without any sort of financial payment or equivalent consideration.

 Man does not live by a bistro meal and two free drinks alone.
 Nor doth woman.

-It is a case of true words said in jest.
+It’s a case of true words said in jest.

 If you are throwing together an event, you have many choices and options.

-You can go big and max out your budget on names so big that can barely fit on the program.
+You can go big and max out your budget on names so big that they can barely fit on the program.
 Or you can go with less-established acts and keep your costs down that way.

 But if you’re asking artists to compromise themselves by cutting fees or appearing for free, or at best for petrol money and a couple of beers, I invite you to tread very carefully.